 When does ERISA apply?

 ERISA covers nearly 2.3 million health, accident and disability benefit plans offered through private employers.
 About 143 million Americans take part in plans covered by ERISA.
 These plans include most short term and long term disability insurance plans.

 When does ERISA NOT apply?

-ERISA does not cover certain government plans and plans implemented by churches for employees.
+ERISA does not cover certain government plans, plans provided by public employers and plans implemented by churches for employees.
 In addition, some short term disability plans are not subject to ERISA if they meet certain conditions regarding payroll practices.
 These payroll exceptions include:

 - The source of payments.
 In order to be an exception, the company must make the payments from its own assets, rather than through insurance.

 - The amount of payments.
 The payments cannot be more than the employee’s normal compensation.

 - Reason for payments.
 Generally, the employee must receive the benefits for standard short term disability, whether for physical or mental impairment.